 Dairy effluent — disease and animal health

-Effluent also contains nitrogen, so care should be taken to avoid nitrite poisoning.
-Where possible, pasture and crops should not be grazed for 21 to 30 days following effluent application.
+Effluent also contains high levels of nitrogen, so care should be taken to avoid nitrite poisoning.
+Pasture and crops should not be grazed for at least 21 days following effluent application.

-This waste material can contain a wide variety of bacteria, viruses and parasite eggs.
-Most of the microbes from cow dung are quite harmless, and many microbes, like those that cause mastitis and leptospires can't survive.
+Dairy effluent can contain a wide variety of bacteria, viruses and parasite eggs.
+Most of the microbes from cow manure are quite harmless.
 A few are potentially dangerous to cattle and can survive for long periods in moist shaded environments.
 Some of the key pathogens identified by Dairy Australia (2008) which can have human and animal health implications include:

 Animal contact with microbes

-Since older cattle have been constantly exposed to dung they generally have a high inherent resistance to infection by the microbes found in dung.
+Since older cattle have been constantly exposed to manure, they generally have a high inherent resistance to infection by the microbes it contains.
 If effluent is spread on the farm of origin, it is probably safe to assume that there will be nothing in it that the adult cattle on the farm haven't already been exposed to.

-However, calves and yearlings are much more susceptible to infection as they have not had time to develop their immune systems.
+However, calves and yearlings are much more susceptible to infection as they have not had prior exposure to boost their immune systems.
 This is the reason why vets recommend that young cattle be kept separate from adult cattle.

 Young stock should not be exposed to paddocks where effluent has been spread within the past year.
-Johne's disease is a particular threat and any farm is susceptible so precautions with young stock should always be taken.
+Bovine Johne's disease is a particular threat on dairy farms, so precautions with young stock should always be taken.

-Independent of age, unnecessary contact between effluent and animals should be minimised.
-Major sources of contamination are those areas of high animal density such as feedpads, laneways and loafing areas.
-These should be well drained, cleaned or scraped to keep it free of stagnant effluent and any stored effluent should be stockpiled away from cattle.
+Irrespective of an animal’s age, unnecessary contact between effluent and animals should be minimised.
+Major sources of contamination are those areas of high animal density such as calf sheds, calving pads, feedpads, laneways and loafing areas.
+These should be well drained, regularly cleaned or scraped to keep them free of stagnant effluent and any stored effluent should be stockpiled away from cattle.

 All measures should be taken to ensure cows are not unnecessarily in contact with effluent microbes.

-- Never graze effluent disposal areas with young stock (less than 12 months of age).
+- Never graze effluent application areas with young stock (less than 12 months of age).

-- Diluting the effluent with the washdown water will minimise the concentration of harmful microorganisms applied to an area.
+- Raw effluent is usually diluted with washdown water, which will minimise the concentration of harmful microorganisms applied to an area.

-- A withholding period of at least 3 weeks before grazing after an application of effluent will help minimise the live microbe population.
+- A withholding period of at least 21 days before grazing after an effluent application will help minimise the live microbe population.

-- Grazing pastures before the application of effluent will ensure that they will not need to be grazed for several weeks, maximising the chances of rain washing microbes off the grass and ensuring that sunlight can penetrate to the soil surface.
+- Grazing pastures before the application of effluent will ensure that they will not need to be grazed for several weeks, maximising the chances of rain removing microbes from the grass and ensuring that sunlight can penetrate to the soil surface.

-- Equipment used to handle dairy effluent should be thoroughly cleaned before it is used on another farm to ensure that microbes are not spread from farm to farm.
+- Equipment used to handle dairy effluent should be thoroughly cleaned before moving between farms to ensure that microbes are not spread from farm to farm.

 Risk of human health issues

-Dairy shed effluent should not be a threat to human health so long as the usual hygiene measures are taken when working with the material.
-These include not smoking, eating or drinking while working and washing hands and clothing at the completion of the task.
+Dairy shed effluent should not be a threat to human health so long as the usual hygiene measures are followed when working with the material.
+These include not smoking, eating or drinking while working, and washing hands and clothing at the completion of the task.
 As aerosols can be generated by manure sprinklers and travelling irrigators, it is wise to avoid areas where effluent material is likely to settle on the skin or be breathed in.
 Keeping up to date with vaccinations such as Q Fever will also help to ensure a safe workplace.